Containers Experience Kits

 Kubernetes, an open source container orchestration technology, can now support Enhanced Platform Awareness (EPA) including CPU Pinning, SRIOV and Huge Page support.

-Ensure platform metrics and events are accessible though industry standard interfaces to allow capacity planning, trending and operational status.
+Ensure platform and container metrics and events are accessible though industry standard interfaces to allow capacity planning, trending and operational status.

 Training and Demo Links